DaveBackus/Data_Bootcamp/docs/index.rst

 `grasshopper <http://en.wikipedia.org/wiki/Kung_Fu_(TV_series)#Overview>`_,
 enlightenment comes from working through challenges and overcoming them.

-**Where will this lead?**
+*Where will this lead?*

-This course won't turn you into a quant on its own.
+This course won't turn you into a quant.
-But it will transform you into someone who can work well with quants and -- together with the rest of the program -- communicate effectively with executives.
+But it will turn you into someone who can work well with quants and -- together with the rest of the program -- communicate effectively with executives.
 You will come out somewhere between Brad Pitt and Jonah Hill in “`Moneyball <http://en.wikipedia.org/wiki/Moneyball_(film)>`_,"